 A downloadable game

 This game is for the ZX Spectrum computer and is based on the arcade game Donkey Kong from 1981 published by Nintendo.
 It is freeware, I don't charge any money for it.
-I made it for fun, as a programming challenge, and as an exercise in how to solve the well-known colour problems of ZX Spectrum.
-All arcade authors are credited in the game, as I make no claim to originality of the game ideas.
-It is a tribute to the creators of the original game and a demonstration that anyone can make nice-looking games, even for old computers that weren't designed for games.
+I made it for fun, as a programming challenge, and as an exercise in how to solve the well-known colour limitations of ZX Spectrum.
+All arcade authors are credited in the game, I kept the game title and, in appropriate places, the name of the arcade publisher, as I make no claim to originality of the game ideas.
+It is a tribute to the creators of Donkey Kong and a demonstration that anyone can make nice-looking and well-playable games, even for old cheap home computers that weren't designed for games.

 We also agreed that I could continue to distribute the game freely with the previous loading screen, and the publisher had no plans to release updated versions (the cassettes had already been made), so I continued to develop the game for the public.
 In November 2024, I made several graphical and gameplay improvements.
-In December 2024, I added AY sound (e.g. for ZX Spectrum 128K) and released the game for free on the Spectrum Computing website.
+In December 2024, I added AY sound (e.g. for ZX Spectrum 128K) and released the game for free as a TAP file on the Spectrum Computing website.
 In January 2025, I added background music.
-In February 2025, I made the control screen appear before each new game on ZX Spectrum 128K, added a final animation, and released the game again on the same site.
-And now it is here.
+In February 2025, I made the control screen appear before each new game on computers with extended memory (e.g. ZX Spectrum 128K or Didaktik Gama), added a missing part of the final animation, and released the game again on Spectrum Computing and also on itch.io.
+In March 2025, I made a few minor gameplay and sound improvements and added a high score table for computers with extended memory.

-The game should work on all Spectrum compatible computers since the first ones from 1982.
+The game should work on all Spectrum compatible computers since the first ones from 1982 (except ZX Spectrum 16K).
 It is also an answer to a long-standing question: Is it possible to make a decent Donkey Kong game for ZX Spectrum?

 • Crash magazine: Crash Smash - 90%